cfw-guide/dsi.cfw.guide/docs/faq.md

 title: FAQ
 ---

+## Should I do a system update?
+No. The Nintendo DSi is able to run homebrew on any version, including the latest, however there is no benefit to updating.
+The DSi Shop has been taken fully offline, the DSi Camera's Facebook integration is long dead, and the only other thing updates did was block flashcards.
+There is also an, extremely small, risk of **bricking** your DSi when doing a system update, likely the same as the risk when installing Unlaunch.

 ## What functionality will I lose by modding my system?
 - If you decide to install Unlaunch, you will not lose any system functionality
 - If you go with a Memory Pit-only setup, you will be unable to save photos to the SD card via the Nintendo DSi Camera application while the exploit is installed.
 Either follow [Alternate Exploits](alternate-exploits) instead, or follow [Installing Unlaunch](installing-unlaunch)